 - Check Hide icons to remove the icons in the reservation drop-down menu.

 - Check Hide OpenTable logo to remove the OpenTable logo.

 Step 4 - Style the block

-You can change the OpenTable Block's appearance in the Style Editor.
-To find the block's style tweaks, open the Style Editor while page with an OpenTable Block.
+You can change the OpenTable Block's appearance in Site Styles.
+To find the block's style tweaks, open the Site Styles panel while page with an OpenTable Block.